tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Wide application in modern technologies – find application in computer drives, electric motors, medical devices or very highly developed apparatuses.
+• Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these products are able to hinder the diagnostic process after entering the body.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these magnets can hinder the diagnostic process when they are in the body.

 Magnets are not toys, children should not play with them.